 Section 6.03.
 Definitions of Culpable Mental States.

 Because the statute allows for the proceed under intentional, knowing, or reckless conduct, prosecutors are able to have more leeway in charging people with assault bodily injury.
 Depending on the facts of your case, this is another aspect that a good lawyer can challenge.
+Unless a person says "Yes, i meant and intended to do this," what a person's intent is hidden.
+It is contextual and there can be different meanings.
+This is where a lawyer's argumentation and storytelling becomes crucial.
+You need an attorney who can tell your story and tell it persuasively to a jury, to a judge, or frame your story in the right way to a prosecutor during plea negotiations.
 It is crucially important to consult with and retain an attorney who can challenge and fight the prosecution at every turn.
-If you or someone you care about is looking at an assault bodily injury charge, or any other assault charge, you need an attorney who will aggressively fight and defend you.
+Every case is different and unique, although many attorneys do not treat them this way.
+There are many ways a case can go, and there are many different outcomes and results.
+Assault charges require a detailed investigation and preparation.
+There are many moving parts to an assault case.
+Because much of the evidence is testimonial, these cases can be complex.
+If you or someone you care about is looking at an assault bodily injury charge, or any other assault charge, you need an attorney who will defend you in whatever way the case requires.
 Call me today.